-The following actions, ordered by priority and urgency, implement the policies identified above.
-Each action item contains a direct policy reference, indicating how it relates to economic development policies - or other policies in this plan - as appropriate.
+~~The following actions, ordered by priority and urgency, implement the policies identified above.
+Each action item contains a direct policy reference, indicating how it relates to economic development policies-or other policies in this plan-as appropriate.~~

+CRA-1 ~~Continue to identify significant historic sites and points of interest.~~

+CRA-2 ~~Implement a coordinated program of promotional and interpretive signage to identify significant historical sites and points of interest as well as an oversight and management program to coordinate overall promotion and maintenance of significant historic sites.
+Work with partners to implement and manage a coordinated interpretive sign program to educate people about cultural and historical points of interest within the City.~~

-- CRA-1 Continue to identify significant historic sites and points of interest. - CRA-2 Continue to implement the interpretive sign program.
-Work with partners to identify potential interpretive sign program management and coordination improvements. - CRA-3 Develop a natural and historic resources educational program to increase awareness and foster community stewardship. - CRA-4 Identify and mark historic roads and trails and incorporate into the City's trail system. - CRA-5 Coordinate with the Historic Society to identify and implement specific efforts to preserve DuPont's cultural and historic resources.
-Explore the potential for a variety of historic preservation tools such as becoming a Certified Local Government, identifying a National Historic District, and looking into the Main Street Association. - CRA-6 Evaluate the potential for restoring the historic narrow gauge train and tracks located in the Historic District. - CRA-7 Complete the following proposed improvements identified in the Old Fort Lake Subarea plan to honor and protect DuPont's rich historical and cultural heritage: - Incorporation of historic and cultural storytelling along the future Puget Sound bluff trail. - Inclusion of interpretive signage on city-owned property. - Expansion of the Wilkes Observatory and 1833 Fort Nisqually sites to include accessible parking and access. - Identify dedicated funding streams and sources for historical and cultural preservation. - Explore the potential for becoming a Certified Local Government for historic and cultural preservation.
+CRA 3 Create an educational program focused on natural and historic treasures to increase awareness and understanding and appreciation of the community and its visitors.
+Develop a cultural and historic resources educational program to increase awareness and foster community stewardship.

+CRA 4 Identify and mark historic roads and trails and incorporate into the City's trail system.

+CRA 5 Coordinate with the Historical Society to identify and implement specific efforts to preserve DuPont's cultural and historic resources.
+Explore the potential for a variety of historic preservation tools such as becoming a Certified Local Government, identifying a National Historic District, and looking into the Main Street Association.

+CRA 6 Conduct a planning effort to evaluate the potential of restoration of the historic narrow gauge train tracks located in the Historic District as a tourism and historic preservation idea.
+Evaluate the potential for restoring the historic narrow gauge train and tracks located in the Historic District.

+CRA 7 Convey, honor and protect Old Fort Lake's rich historical and cultural heritage, which is of primary important to the DuPont community by completing the proposed improvements including:

+- Incorporation of historic and cultural storytelling along the future Puget Sound bluff trail. - Inclusion of an interpretive center on city owned property. - Expansion of the Wilkes Observatory and 1833 Fort Nisqually sites to include accessible parking and access.

+CRA 8 Identify dedicated funding streams and sources for historical and cultural preservation.

+CRA 9 Explore the potential for becoming a Certified Local Government for historic and cultural preservation.